How to Recover a Broken NAS Thecus N4200Eco RAID Array: Recovery Guide

 Yes, there is a risk of data loss if a NAS Thecus N4200Eco device is physically damaged or stolen.
 If the device is physically damaged, the hard drives inside may become unreadable or inaccessible, resulting in data loss.
 Similarly, if the device is stolen, the data stored on the NAS can be compromised or lost.
 It is important to regularly backup the data stored on the NAS to a separate location or use RAID configurations to mitigate the risk of data loss in such situations.

-Although NAS N4200Eco can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS N4200Eco can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view